Inverting Non-Injective Functions with Twin Neural Network Regression: Toy Problems

 \subsection{Baseline k-Nearest Neighbors Problems}

+Inverting a function via a lookup table provides a stable baseline for examining the ITNNR method.
+It can be implemented with the k-nearest neighbor algorithm.
+Applying this algorithm to the inversion of the function $f(x)=x^3-x$ is depicted in figure \ref{fig:knn_predictions}.

-In the following we artificially reduce the number of anchors to 5, which is of course far lower than any suitable training set, and far below any practical limit by computing power vs scaling.
-We examine the application of the kNN algorithm to invert non-injective functions.
-At first, it is important to note that the k-NN algorithm can only be used with $k=1$, since the averaging process that is inherent to $k>1$ mixes different preimages. $k=1$ does not necessarily mean single nearest neighbor, however, it is important to always rely on a single neighbor for each prediction.
+By artificially setting the number of anchors to 5 it is possible to visualize the problems of assigning the correct branches during function inversion.
+It is important to note that this number of branches is of course far lower than any suitable training set, and far below any practical limit by computing power vs scaling.

+One can see that not a single branch is captured accurately.
+Furthermore, in the region of non-injectivity, the nearest neighbor search picks up the anchors from the wrong branch, leading to a discontinuous inverse prediction.
+Both of these problems can be avoided by increasing the number of training data points to infinity or by employing ITNNR.

+It is important to note that the nearest neighbor search algorithm cannot be allowed to average over predictions, since the averaging process that is inherent to kNN with $k>1$ mixes different preimages.
+However, it is possible to obtain independent predictions from other neighbors.
 Trivially, kNN with $k=1$ is equivalent to ITNNR using only nearest neighbor anchors, if $F=0$.
 For these reasons, kNN is a good baseline for all experiments.

-Applying this algorithm to the inversion of the function $f(x)=x^3-x$ is depicted in figure \ref{fig:knn_predictions}.
-One can see that not a single branch is captured accurately.
-Furthermore, approaching the reaching of non-injectivity picks up the anchors from the wrong branch.
-Both of these problems can either be avoided by either increasing the number of training data points to infinity and/or by employing ITNNR.